0xffset/GreenTree/README.md

 ## GreenTree

 This a project to safe the world using Machine Learning.
-Emjoy the [demo](greentree.now.sh)
+Emjoy greentree.now.sh

 ## Stack